 That video clip seems to set up that story perfectly… and it *is* Thanksgiving tomorrow.
 To Mr. Carlson's credit, later on, he does get a bit frustrated at how everyone is just saying “no problems.”

 Ha, and this clip seems to perfectly illustrate a bad attempt at a “gemba walk” where a bored Mr. Carlson is wandering around the station, awkwardly interacting with people, and giving clueless advice.

 There's also a scene with a funny discussion about the role of management… “what *do* I do here?” asks Mr. Carlson:

-The staff all then complain that Mr. Carlson’s getting in the way and driving them crazy with his suggestions, including the infamous turkey drop!
-The turkey drop is a great argument for doing tests and getting input from others and not just running with one person’s idea… PDCA…
+The staff all then complain that Mr. Carlson's getting in the way and driving them crazy with his suggestions, including the infamous turkey drop!
+The turkey drop is a great argument for doing tests and getting input from others and not just running with one person's idea… we should Plan, Do, Check, Act… PDCA…

 With that, I'll probably take a few days off from blogging.
 Enjoy the rest of the week.